Sheffield Steelers cut defenceman from their roster despite injury to Mark Matheson

-Silvestrs Selickis has become the eleventh player to fall out of the Sheffield Steelers' roster.
+Silvestrs Selickis has become the eleventh player to fall out of the Sheffield Steelers' roster, after the club confimed he had not reached Elite League standard.

 The 20-year-old was brought in as injury cover for Josh McFadden last month, and described as "undoubtedly a prospect" by the club.